smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 	public void setDisabled(boolean disabled){};
 ```

 The soft button manager will then have to take both the configuration value and the `disabled` BOOL on the state into account to determine if the button will be sent or not and with what values.
-If on an older headunit that doesn't support this feature- the manager would make sure that the button is not sent to the head unit.
+If the app is connected to an older head unit that doesn't support disabled `SoftButton`s, the manager would make sure that the button is not sent to the head unit if the `SoftButtonConfiguration.disabledButtonFallback = true`.

 ## Potential downsides